Click here to increase size

 PILAR SQUARE AND SURROUNDINGS

-We are now at the famous Pilar Square, an enclave where the city originated, a centre of Marian pilgrimage and a meeting point for people from Zaragoza and its visitors.
+We are now with the audioguide at the famous Pilar Square, an enclave where the city originated, a centre of Marian pilgrimage and a meeting point for people from Zaragoza and its visitors.
 In addition, this square features some of the most important buildings in the city, composing its history throughout the centuries.
 And its in the year 14 B.C. that the roman city Caesaraugusta was founded in these surroundings, where we can still enjoy the remains of walls, the forum, the fluvial port, the thermae or the theatre.

 But the square's history doesn't end here, as virtually all the historic periods Zaragoza has been through are represented by the immensely beautiful buildings.
 Probably the most breathtaking is the San Salvador Cathedral, known as La Seo, which is erected on the East side and is in itself a journey through the city's history.
 But let's save it for later, as it is worth dedicating an entire section to this striking treasure.